SruthiKorembathe/CICDImplementation/Home.md

 > [!NOTE]
 > I am unsure how to do this locally with the cloned repo.
-> The "assets" (image) are not part of cloning the wiki.
+> The "assets" (images) are not part of cloning the wiki.

 ## The right-hand navigation sidebar